VTCC-uTVM/2022AICityChallenge-Track3/README.md

 ```bash
 python cut_video.py
 ```
-After excuting the above command, the output data is located in ./X3D_training/data/
+After executing the above command, the output data is located in ./X3D_training/data/

 The Dataset is then splitted into video segments and put into different folder of labels based on ground truth (user_id_*.csv).
 The splitted files is formated as follows: